cod3astro/neuralprot_beta/README.md

 - **Hidden layers:** Two hidden layers with batch normalisation, dropout regularisation, and ReLU activations
 - **Output layer:** One neuron per GO term in the group, with sigmoid activation (multi-label classification)

-The number of output neurons varies per group — it equals the number of GO terms that group is responsible for predicting.
+The number of output neurons varies per group, it equals the number of GO terms that group is responsible for predicting.

 ### Training